SinghAstra/UnderstandX/README.md

 # NavX

-NavX Helps to understand and search code in github repo through semantic searching
+The Goal of this project is to allow users to perform semantic searching on any public github repo

+# Wanna Contribute ?

+Go ahead !